Importance of environmental chemistry

 - The law of conservation of energy follows in every ecosystem by conservation of matter into energy and energy into matter.

 A pollutant is a substance, chemical or factor which has the potential to adversely affect the natural characteristic of environmental, natural resources and assets.
 Acid rain is such a type of pollutants that affects our natural resources.

-To save our environment from this pollution we need to recycle household wastage, which included sewage and garbage, much toxic industrial wastage.
+Thus to save our environment from this pollution we need to recycle household wastage, which included sewage and garbage, much toxic industrial wastage.

 Therefore the concept of green chemistry was introduced in 1990 for protecting our environment from toxic elements used in or daily life.
 The production of substances of daily use by chemical reactions neither employ toxic chemicals nor release toxic elements in the atmosphere.